How to win more deals in complex sales with Salesforce

 A CRM system is a reputed tool for sales teams.
 It enables centralizing all the sales data – leads, prospects, closed and lost deals – in one place and formalizing sales processes.
 It is only natural to assume that the more information a company generates and the more customers they have, the more use they will make of a CRM.

 But can it be helpful in complex sales when a vendor doesn’t have a large client base and focuses primarily on building closer relationships with their customers?
 In fact, it can.
 For example, Salesforce, one of the world’s leading CRM platforms, has all the functionality to prevent specific features of complex sales from turning into business problems.
-We have secured the support of our Salesforce consultants to say that, and we are ready to prove our point.
+We have secured the support of our Salesforce consulting experts to say that, and we are ready to prove our point.

 1. Salesforce against nurturing only one decision-maker and for effective communication with multiple stakeholders